 To help you, we measure KPIs for a fictionalized widget company, Compatriots Widget Assemblers (CWA).
-I am sure you heard of their incredible, edible imaginary products and services.
-They are remarkable as you can see from the raw business numbers below!
+I am sure you heard of their incredible, edible imaginary products and services!
+Joking aside, this article is going to be super-helpful to you as it is not just a list of marketing KPIs but also examples and formulas that will help you apply them in your own business.

 How much revenue did your company earn last year?
 What percentage of this revenue can you link to your marketing campaigns?

-A simple online CRM (Salesforce) or accounting tool (Quickbooks)tracks your revenue, so you know how much your company made.
+A simple online CRM (Salesforce) or accounting tool (Quickbooks) tracks your revenue, so you know how much your company made.
 Despite being a sales KPI, we need it to figure out your digital marketing KPIs.
+A sales revenue report is an important marketing KPI because it shows how your marketing works.

 The conversion rate measures how many prospects go to the next stage in the lead generation funnel.
 In most industries, you have a few different stages before an opportunity becomes a client.